dmyers7/volcafmpatchdecoder/README.md

 # volcafmpatchdecoder
 transcodes wav files of volca fm patches to MIDI Sysex

+-Now includes sensing file size to export two 32 patch cartridges for FM2 full sync outputs

 # Installation
 Extract executables from zip file and use the one appropriate for your OS

+-Precompiled executables are not made for new code

 # Usage
 This is a command line application.
 It reads a wav file and creates an output file with a .syx file ending appended.